£7.8m emerging technology centre close to completion in Gateshead

-PROTO will open in the summer at on Baltic Business Quarter situated next to Gateshead Quays; an emerging district for knowledge driven and innovative companies
+PROTO will open in the summer on Baltic Quarter situated next to Gateshead Quays; an emerging district for knowledge driven and innovative companies

-The state-of-the-art research and development (R&D) facility will allow businesses within the tech sector to develop digital l solutions to real business challenges.
-It will showcase the latest emerging technologies including virtual and augmented reality.
+The state-of-the-art research and development (R&D) facility will allow businesses within the tech sector to develop digital solutions for non tech businesses.
+It will showcase the latest emerging technologies namely XR.

 Alongside the new R&D building, 2,300 sq m of empty office space is also being transformed into high-specification workspaces over four floors for tech companies wanting to base themselves at PROTO.

 Cllr John Adams, Gateshead Council's Cabinet Member for the Economy, said: "Our ambition to serve the region's growing augmented and virtual reality sectors has brought a dedicated centre for emerging technologies to the North East.

 If we want Gateshead businesses to succeed in the global market, creating high quality jobs for local people, we need to be at the cutting edge of R&D. PROTO will put Gateshead and the North East at the forefront of this new technology.